modernweb-dev/web/docs/docs/dev-server/plugins/hmr.md

 # Dev Server >> Plugins >> Hot Module Replacement ||7

-> **Warning:** this plugin is still experimental and may change until it
-> reaches a stable release.

 Plugin for introducing HMR (hot module replacement) support.

 Modules can be written to consume the provided HMR API at development